5 pros and cons of a job rotation system

 Job rotation may help to solve this problem in the future, even if staff turnover might cost you time and money.
 The more adaptable an employee is, the less urgent it will be to fill a vacancy when someone leaves your organisation.

-You’re more to hire internally if your present workforce checks all the boxes in the job description.
+You’re more likely to hire internally if your present workforce checks all the boxes in the job description.

-Drawbacks of Job Rotation
+Drawbacks of job rotation

 1. It can be expensive in terms of both time and money